-DOXART contains paintings, drawings, and sketches done from the early ’70s to the present.
-I have chosen some of my favorite work from the different phases of drawing and painting and have tried to arrange them in a loose chronological order.
+Hello, I’m Mark doc Young.
+The DOXART site contains some of my paintings, drawings, and sketches from the early 70s to the present.
+I’ve chosen some of my favorite pieces from several different phases and arranged them in loose chronological order.

-Drawing from a live model is one of the greatest challenges for an artist and an invaluable experience.
-The infinite and constantly changing forms provide an excellent way to develop your visual skills and helped to keep me “in the game” while the majority of my “art” time was spent with my graphics business – Young At ART as well as being a full-time musician.
-I am currently transitioning into being more of a serious painter.
+Drawing from a live model is one of the great artistic challenges and a truly invaluable experience.
+The infinite and constantly changing anatomical forms provide an excellent way to develop.
+While the majority of my artistic efforts were spent with my graphics business, Young At ART, live drawing has kept me in the world of finer and more challenging explorations.